sourcegraph/about/docs/terms-self-hosted.md

 8.5 **Price Changes**.
 We reserve the right to change the amount of, or basis for determining, any fees or charges for the Software, and to institute new fees, charges, or terms effective upon prior notice.
 You will receive notice of any fee change at least seven (7) days before the scheduled date of the transaction and failure to cancel your subscription will constitute acceptance of such fee change.

 8.6 **Renewals**.
-Your subscription will be automatically renewed and your credit card account (or other payment method account) will be charged as follows without further authorization from you every month, year, or other period you subscribed to.
+Unless otherwise stated in an Order Form, your subscription will be automatically renewed and your credit card account (or other payment method account) will be charged as follows without further authorization from you every month, year, or other period you subscribed to.
 You acknowledge that your subscription is subject to automatic renewals and you consent to and accept responsibility for all related recurring charges to your applicable payment method without further authorization from you and without further notice unless required by law.
 You acknowledge that the amount of the recurring charge may change if the applicable tax rates change or if there has been a change in the applicable fees.

 8.7 **Cancellation**.
 Unless otherwise required by applicable law, for annual subscriptions, you must provide us with written notice of your intention not to renew at least fifteen (15) days prior to the end of the current term of your subscription.